 Further development of the Tap Water Carafe

-Based on her interest in tap water and what she had learned, Lotte made her originally glass Tap Water Carafe out of terracotta, which not only gave it a new look, but also a new function.
-Because the terracotta is somewhat porous, a small amount of water evaporates, this process cooling the water in the bottle.
+Emerging from her interest in tap water and what she had learned, Lotte made her originally glass Tap Water Carafe out of terracotta, giving it not only a new look but also a new function.
+Because the terracotta is somewhat porous, a small amount of water evaporates; this process cools the water in the bottle.

 An additional advantage of the ceramic Tap Water Carafe is that Lotte can make it herself in this material.
-She does this by hand, by shaping the clay in plaster moulds.
-Her great love for natural materials and small-scale production is reflected in this.
+She does this by hand, shaping the clay in plaster molds.
+This reflects her great love for natural materials and small-scale production.

-"There are a lot of links between water and ceramics and that's what makes it so interesting for me."
+"There are a lot of links between water and ceramics and that's what makes it so interesting to me."

 Lotte de Raadt